-1. Don’t rinse a raw turkey.
+1. Don’t rinse a raw turkey

-Instead, experts recommend patting the turkey with a paper towel before cooking it, and then thoroughly washing your hands.
+Instead, experts recommend patting the turkey with a paper towel before cooking and then washing your hands with soap and water.

 It’s also wise to keep pets out of the kitchen while you’re cooking, since they can pose a tripping hazard, and can accidentally knock hot ingredients off of the counter or stovetop.

 To avoid ruining your holiday with a knife injury, take extra care when you’re handling these potentially dangerous utensils.
 Dull knives can be more dangerous than sharp ones.
 Sharpen your knives before using them to ensure they’re ready for slicing and dicing.

 Furthermore, safe knife handling is important.
 When you’re walking with a knife, hold it blade-down.
 Use a knife appropriate for the ingredient you’re cutting.
 Cut all food on a flat surface (like a cutting board).
 You'll be surprised how avocado hand injuries take place when people are careless.
 And when you set the knife down, make sure it’s a safe distance from the countertop’s edge.

 Four of the most common days for house fires in the U.S. fall on holidays: Thanksgiving, the day before Thanksgiving, Christmas, and Christmas Eve.